cloudedbats/cloudedbats/README.md

 # CloudedBats - free software for bat monitoring

-CloudedBats is a hobby project where I want to check if it is possible, on a spare time basis, to develop some code that covers the whole chain from capturing bat sounds to publishing the bat monitoring results in the cloud for free download.
+CloudedBats is a hobby project where I want to find out if it is possible, on a spare time basis, to develop some code that covers the whole chain from recording bat sounds to publishing the bat monitoring results in the cloud for free download.

-Now I have learned some Raspberry Pi basics and can use a high quality ultrasonic microphone to record bat sounds.
+So far I have learned some Raspberry Pi basics and can use a high quality ultrasonic microphone to record bat sounds.
 The recording unit is placed outside and can be controlled from any unit (computers, smartphones, etc.) connected to my local wireless network.
 Next step is to learn more about DSP, Digital Signal Processing, to remove empty parts from the sound files and to store them in a more compact way.
-After that I will try to learn about how to extract the sound components to do some analysis based on start and stop frequencies, signal duration, interval, peak frequencies etc. (this is a real challenge since I have no idea at all how to do it).
+After that I will try to learn how to extract the sound components to do some analysis based on start and stop frequencies, signal duration, interval, peak frequencies etc. (This is a real challenge since I have no idea at all how to do it).

-I'm also interested in to figure out what kind of surveys can be done if you can set up 10 - 30 autonomous recording units connected via internet and recording data for the whole season.
+I'm also interested in figuring out what kind of surveys can be done if you can set up 10 - 30 autonomous recording units connected via the internet and record data for the whole season.
 Computers can not replace a human equipped with a heterodyne in the same way that binoculars still are the birdwatchers best tool, but computers can do some boring and time consuming tasks to help the bat workers and researchers.

 But it's just a spare time project and I will continue as long as I learn a lot and think it's fun.
 After that, or when you think my progress is too slow, you are free to fork the code and continue the work since it's all open and free...

 ## WURB - Wireless Ultrasonic Recorder for Bats

 All kind of software must be deployed on some hardware.
-In this case the Raspberry Pi is a perfect choice since it is powerful, available everywhere and not expensive.
+In this case the Raspberry Pi is a perfect choice since it is powerful, available everywhere and not very expensive.
 The ultrasonic microphone is the most important part in the setup and this is where you should spend your money.
 For professional use the sampling frequency should be above 300 kHz, but for backyard monitoring 192 kHz will work for most of the bats.

 ![WURB-A001](images/WURB-A001-web.jpg?raw=true  "WURB - Wireless Ultrasonic Recorder for Bats")
 Image: CloudedBats.org / [CC-BY] (https://creativecommons.org/licenses/by/3.0/)